-Whether you're celebrating this Thanksgiving at an over-the-top event or attending a small, cozy gathering with your nearest and dearest, the question of how to do your hair is a common one.
+Whether you're celebrating Thanksgiving at an over-the-top event or attending a small, cozy gathering with your nearest and dearest, the question of how to do your hair is a common one.
 Alas, a midweek soirée doesn't leave much time for practicing and perfecting a fancy new hairstyle.
 That's why we took it upon ourselves to do some research and find the easiest holiday hairstyles to create when you don't have much time.

 Meet the Expert